-If you have worked in a corporate company, you must have used Network printers for printing documents.
-Network printers are costly and small companies usually don’t consider buying them for their offices.
-They simply buy a small USB printer for a particular cabin or department.
+Companies normally use network printers for printing documents.
+But network printers are costly and small companies usually go for USB printers.
 So, you might need to approach the computer that has the printer connected to print your documents.
-But a large amount of prints might be a problem unless you share that printer on the LAN network.
+But a lot of prints might be a problem unless you share that printer on the LAN network.

-Step 1: Turn ON Printer Sharing to Share Printer on LAN Network
+Step 1: Turn ON Printer Sharing to Share the Printer on the LAN Network

 Network and Sharing Center will open, click on “Change advanced sharing settings” in the left pane.
-We need to change sharing settings in order to share the printer on the LAN network.
+We need to change the sharing settings to share the printer on the LAN network.

 Now, after enabling network sharing, we just need to share the printer on the LAN network.

-INFO: You have successfully enabled Printer and file sharing in your computer.
-Now, go to the computer that has printer connected to it and enable Printer and file sharing in that computer also.
+INFO: You have successfully enabled Printer and file sharing on your computer.
+Now, go to the computer that has the printer connected to it and enable Printer and file sharing on that computer also.